DenizenScript/Denizen-Beginners-Guide/source/guides/advanced/notables.md

     title: Backpack
 ```

-To use a generic constructor, you would type something like `<inventory[generic[size=27;title=BigInv]]>`.
+To use a generic constructor, you would type something like `<inventory[generic[size=27;title=MyInv]]>`.
 This is a bit messy, so inventory scripts are better, but can be handy for quick test inventories.

 To create a note from an inventory, the command looks like `/ex note <inventory[my_inventory_script]> as:my_inv_note`.
 This uses the `inventory` constructor tag to clarify to the `note` command what type of object we're trying to create a note of.

-An inventory script represents a generic way to construct an inventory - each type you open `my_inventory_script` it *generates* a new inventory.
+An inventory script represents a way to construct an inventory - each time you open `my_inventory_script` it *generates* a new inventory.
 An inventory note, however, is a single actual inventory.

 What that means in practice, is if multiple players run `- inventory open d:my_inventory_script`, they will each see their own separate inventory.
 If, however, multiple players run `- inventory open d:my_inv_note`, they will all have the same inventory open.
-That means if one player moves an item, every other player also sees it.
+That means if one player moves an item, every other player also sees that item move.

 A noted inventory's contents are persistent.
 This means that if you move items by hand in the inventory note, then close and re-open the inventory note, the contents will be the same.
 Even if you restart the server, you will still see the contents as they were when you last changed them.
 A common use case for this is a backpack script - a pairing of a simple inventory script like the example above, and a command script like `/backpack` that opens an inventory note unique to the player - usually generated with a name like `- note my_backpack_script as:backpack_<player.uuid>` and opened like `- inventory open d:backpack_<player.uuid>`.
 This means each player gets their own persistent backpack - like having a second enderchest.